• Skip to primary navigation

 Creole Seasoning Blend Cooking Notes and Substitutions

-• Grab the correct paprika – Paprika is often found as Spanish paprika or sweet paprika.
+• Grab the correct paprika – Paprika is often found labeled as paprika, Spanish paprika, and sweet paprika.
 This is different than smoked paprika.
 If you use ⅓ of a cup of smoked paprika, you’ll have a deep, smoky seasoning and quite different than the intended recipe.
+For this reason, there’s a single tablespoon of smoked paprika, which is recommended but can be omitted or swapped for spicy.

 • Low Sodium – Omit the salt for salt-free seasoning

-• Make it spicy – For spicier heat, use 1 tablespoon + 1 teaspoon cayenne.
+• Make it spicy – For spicier heat, add an extra teaspoon of cayenne or swap the 1 tablespoon of smoked paprika with spicy paprika.
 This is not where you “double-up” since a little cayenne goes a long way.

 • Quick Substitutes – If you’re out of thyme, oregano, or basil; omit all 3 and substitute for 6 tablespoons Italian seasoning blend; while not exactly the same, it will do.